Graduation Application Deadlines and Fees

 If a diploma has been lost, a replacement diploma may be requested through the Registrar’s Office.
 A replacement diploma cost $25.
 Contact Travis Gibson at (406) 683-7214 for additional information.

 Participation in the Commencement Ceremony

 Students who complete all degree requirements in the Summer, Fall, and Spring prior to the commencement ceremony are eligible to participate.
 Students who are completing all their degree requirements in the summer directly following commencement may appeal to participate in the ceremony by completing the Early Commencement Petition.
 All students planning to participate in the upcoming ceremonies must submit their Commencement Participation Form to the Registrar’s Office no later than the second Friday of March each year.

-Check back by December 2018 for graduation and commencement participation information and packets.
+Check back by end of January 2019 for graduation and commencement participation information and packets.

 Schedule of Events

-Check back by January 2019 for the schedule of events associated with commencement
+Check back by end of January 2019 for the schedule of events associated with commencement

 Preparing for Ceremony

 Obtaining Regalia (Cap, Gown, and Tassel)